leouchoa/actions_test/README.md

 ## running  pylint

 I've tried following [this blogpost](https://medium.com/analytics-vidhya/pylint-static-code-analysis-github-action-to-fail-below-a-score-threshold-58a124aafaa0) to also run pylint along with flake8 but it's just not worth it.

+## Solving Isort and Black Conflict

+Solution is [here](https://copdips.com/2020/04/making-isort-compatible-with-black.html).
+The only thing you need to do is to add an `args` flag to the isort hook id with this argument: `args: [--profile=black]`